 Yes!
 Once the candy has been made.
 Place the candies on a baking tray in the freezer for about 30 minutes to semi-freeze the candy.
 Then place the candies into freezer bags to store until needed.
 The semi-freeze prevents the candy from sticking together in the freezer.

 These candies make great gifts.
-Use Holiday gift bags or tins for presentation.
+Use gift bags or tins for presentation.
 Great gifts for teachers, school bus drivers, co-workers, hostess gifts, family, and friends.

 Tips for Making the Best Almond Roca: